frequency-chain/frequency/designdocs/DELEGATION.md

 # Delegations
-This document describes the permissioned delegation of actions, largely, but not limited to, account creation and announcing messages by the owner of an AccountID on chain on behalf of the owner of another AccountID.
+This document describes the permissioned delegation of actions, largely, but not limited to, account creation and announcing messages by the owner of an `AccountId` on chain on behalf of the owner of another `AccountId`.

 ## Table of Contents
 * [Context and Scope](https://github.com/LibertyDSNP/meta#installation)